nftheme/contact-form/README.md

 ]);
 ```

-> Notice: If `selected` attribute of Input::SELECT don't set, it'll automation check title of current page with items in list which you set at `list` attribute.
+> If `selected` attribute of Input::SELECT is not set, it'll automatically check title of current page with items in list which you set at `list` attribute.

-### Add shortcode
+### How to use

-> Automatic create a shortcode name `nf_contact_form` with a attribute `name` is require:
+The package create a shortcode called `nf_contact_form` with a attribute `name`, you can use it wherever you want

 ```php
 [nf_contact_form name="{form_name}"]
 ```

 Example:

 ```
 [nf_contact_form name="Contact"]
 ```

-### Add the shortcode wherever you need

 ```php
 do_shortcode("[nf_contact_form name='Contact']")